PROJECT BACKGROUND

 VMC’s Greenbushes East Lithium and Bridgetown East Ni‐Cu‐PGE Projects comprise five granted tenements held by Venus Subsidiary, E70/5315, E70/5316, E 70/5620 and E70/5712, E 70/6009 (Venus Subsidiary) and one exploration application, E 70/5675 (VMC) outside of map area of Figure 1.

-IGO FARM-IN & JV AGREEMENT:
+IGO Farm - In & JV Agreement:

-Venus Metals Corporation Limited (“VMC”) subsidiary ("Venus Subsidiary") has entered a binding transaction with a subsidiary (“IGO Subsidiary”) of IGO Limited regarding exploration and, if warranted, development and mining at its Bridgetown Greenbushes Exploration Project ("Project").
 IGO holds a 49% interest in a global joint venture with Tianqi Lithium Corporation.
 The joint venture has a 51% interest in the Greenbushes Lithium Mine.
 The Farm-in and Joint Venture is one in which IGO Limited Subsidiary can progressively acquire up to a 70% interest in the Bridgetown Greenbushes Exploration Project by incurring A$6,000,000 of exploration expenditure.
 The IGO Subsidiary will solely fund all Joint Venture expenditures until the completion of a pre-feasibility study in relation to the Project.
 If IGO Subsidiary completes a pre-feasibility study, it has the right to acquire Venus Subsidiary's 30% interest in the Project for a price based on fair market value.
 Should IGO Subsidiary elect not to acquire the 30% interest, the parties will continue to be associated in an unincorporated joint venture under which the IGO Subsidiary must use reasonable endeavours to market and process all Joint Venture products, including Venus Subsidiary's share.

-Phase 1 Stream Sediment Sampling
+Stream Sediment and Soil Sampling

 Further Work